podaac/bignbit/README.md

   * create a virtual environment:  conda env create -f conda-environment.yaml

 # Implementation
     TODO: Gitlab pipeline was ported to Github Actions.
 It's in .github/workflows/browse-image-generator.yml.
 No work has been done on it yet to get it running.
 The CI/CD documentation below will need to be updated as well.
 The gitlab pipeline pushed the image to Nexus.
-Use Github instead?
-    TODO: Get Nexus credentials out of the pipeline
+The Github pipeline will/should publish the artifacts to github packages (ghcr.io for the docker image)

   * Use commands below to add values to the AWS Systems Manager Parameter store:
     ```